 Injury to the spine, neck, and back can also occur in an auto accident.
 The most common injury to the back after an auto accident is whiplash.
 In the worst of cases, spine, neck and back injuries may also lead to paralysis or even death.
 Those suffering from pain in their spine, neck or back after a car accident should consult seek emergency care for a proper diagnosis.

 After an auto accident, you may have medical bills, lost wages, and other associated costs.
 These are called economic damages.
 If you were injured in an auto accident in Miami, you are entitled to seek compensation for economic damages in order to make a full financial recovery.

 You may also be entitled to non-economic damages, such as pain and suffering, loss of enjoyment for life and emotional trauma.
 These types of damages are often difficult to calculate, which is why it is advisable to speak with an auto accident attorney to determine the full value of your case.

 You may have questions about your auto accident injuries.
 Who is responsible for my accident?
 Who will pay my medical bills?
 Do I have a valid personal injury claim?
 Can I afford an auto accident lawyer?

 The answers to those questions are just a free consultation away.
-Call Miami car accident lawyer Mike Redondo at Redondo Law, P.A. today to find out if you have a case.
+Call Miami personal injury attorney Mike Redondo at Redondo Law, P.A. today to find out if you have a case today.